Why Do I Dribble After Urination & What Can I Do About It?

 - Don’t ignore it, address it.
 Consult a physician or urologist.
 There are different types of urinary incontinence, PMD is just one of them.
 Your physician needs to understand/confirm the type and causal factors of your situation prior to prescribing treatment to relieve the symptoms.

 - Self-help: Get protective underwear - it will absorb pee drips after urinating and keep them away from your clothing.
-This will help manage the situation and reduce some stress
+This will help manage the situation and reduce some stress.

 - Once you have sought medical advice and have the right treatment plan to manage your symptoms you'll be able to live life more freely

 Bio: Anna Williams is a former senior care support worker, and has spent many years advocating for better mental and physical health care within the senior care community.
 She volunteers locally, enjoys long walks on her weekends and spending time with her two pups, Tommy and Zadie.